manuelbl/usb-serial/doc/firmware.md

 ### Serial-to-USB path

-For UART reception, a permanent circular DMA transfer is set up copying received bytes into the receive ring buffer.
-A timer calls `usb_serial_impl::poll()` every 200μs.
-It reads the DMA transfer state to check for additional data that has been copied into the ring buffer.
+For UART reception, a permanent circular DMA transfer is set up copying received bytes into the receive ring buffer. `usb_serial_impl::poll()` is called very frequently from the loop in `main()`.
+It reads the DMA transfer state (number of bytes copied by DMA) to check for additional data that has been copied into the ring buffer.

 If data has arrived and if no outgoing USB operation is in progress, the data is put into the PMA buffers so it is transmitted when the host polls the device the next time.
 Once the data has been transmitted, the callback `usb_serial_impl::on_usb_data_transmitted()` is called.
-It again checks for data to be transmitted.

 ## Flow control